Aarushiar/ET-Co-Op-AI-Household-Money-Mentor/README.md

 copy .env.local.example .env.local
 ```

-Required minimum for local app access:

-1. `AUTH_SESSION_SECRET` must be set to a strong random value.

 Optional for full features:

 1. `OPENAI_API_KEY` for AI responses.
 2. `RESEND_API_KEY` and `RESEND_FROM_EMAIL` for email sending.
 3. `DEMO_EMAIL_TO` or `PARTNER_A_EMAIL` and `PARTNER_B_EMAIL` for recipients.

-Note: In the current judge-focused UI flow, `Approve & Send to HR` is intentionally mocked to a success toast for deterministic demos.
-Backend email integration still exists at `POST /api/execute-fixes` for provider-enabled environments.

 ## Run Locally